alonardo/Pokemon-Flask/README.md

 ## Installation

 Reference the requirements.txt file to see what installations are required.
+You'll also need to set your flask environment to development.

 ## Questions/Comments